MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

     _Opening the resource group_

-1. Wait until **Last deployment** changes from "Deploying" to "Succeeded" indicating your Web App has been successfully provisioned.
+1. Wait until **Last deployment** changes from "Deploying" to "Succeeded" indicating your Web App has been successfully deployed.

-	> You may need to refresh the page in your browser from time to time to see the most recent deployment status changes.
+	> You may need to refresh the page in your browser from time to time to see the most recent deployment status.

     ![Successful deployment](Images/portal-app-deployment-status.png)